Most amazing places to see in Munich Germany

 Linderhof Palace is 19th century palace of King Ludwig with mirror and chandelier filled interiors.
 This Schloss has grotto structures.

 Nymphenburg Palace is a 200 hectares Schloss estate with Rococo interiors, Baroque gardens and late Renaissance structures.
 It dates back to the 1700s.
-It is also called the Castle of the Nymph.
+It is also called the Castle of the Nymph and is one of the Most amazing places to see in Munich Germany.

 Karlsplatz Stachus is a large square in central Munich in front of the ancient gate Karlstor is also called Stachus after the pub Stachusgarten.
 An ice skating rink is set up during Christmas.
 The site is filled with huts selling glüwein and Bratäpfel in the backdrop of Christmas carols.